Survey Statistics Overview

 - Snowball sampling, in which each individual who is sampled refers an acquaintance to be sampled next.

-- Volunteer, or opt-in, sampling, in which the sample member self-selects into the survey (for instance, through the use of an angler reporting app).
+- Volunteer, or opt-in, sampling, in which the sample member self-selects into the survey (for instance, through the use of a volunteer angler reporting app).

 Sample Frame